Sembaruthi: Viewership

-The series gradually gained more popularity and viewership on April 2018 by its screenplay and mainly for the on-screen pair Adhi-Parvathy and their romance in every episode.
+In BARC Era, This is the first ever Television Series in Zee Tamil to become No.1 at U+R as well as Urban Market in TRP ratings.
+The series gradually gained more popularity and viewership in April 2018 by its screenplay and mainly for the on-screen pair Adhi-Parvathy and their romance in every episode.
 Also the series made the channel to number one position and becoming the first Zee Tamil program to enter the top five.
 The series praised, as it was the first non-Sun TV Tamil series to top the TRP charts maintaining its 1st position in top 5 until the COVID-19 break in April 2020 and after also.
-However Sembaruthi creates a record by garnered 16.23 million impressions, which was the highest rating ever in overall Tamil television dramas and in Currently Running Serial also, Sembaruthi is the Highest TRP serial in Tamil Nadu.
+However Sembaruthi creates a record by garnered 16.23 million impressions, which was the highest rating ever in overall Tamil television dramas and also compare to other serials, Sembaruthi is the Highest TRP serial in Tamil Nadu.
 In week 7 of 2020, it garnered 13.5 million impressions in Urban+Rural areas and 12.56 million impressions in Urban areas.
 The series maintained its No.1 position in Tamil Nadu for 24 weeks by defeating 9:00pm slots of Sun TV and Vijay TV television dramas and it repeatedly leading the slot in Urban and Urban+Rural markets in 2018 to 2020.
 Sembaruthi gave tough competition in TRP to its rival channel's top rated soap Nayagi, which was aired at 8:00pm slot.
 In the week ending 28 December 2018, it became the most watched Tamil television program by garnering 10.79 million impressions and in week 49 of 2019, it maintained top four position with 9.27 million impressions in overall watch television programs as per BARC viewership.

-Southern Audience best-loved Adhi-Parvathi marriage which was aired on 10 February 2019, delivered 13.28 million impressions and becoming the most watched television program during week 5 of 2019.
 Sembaruthi success meet program named Sembaruthi Oru Sathanaipayanam delivered 6.88 million impressions.